kodemore/chocs/README.md

 ## Defining and using a custom middleware

-Middleware are functions or classes that inherit `chocs.middleware.Middleware`.
+Middleware are functions or classes that inherit `chocs.Middleware`.
 Middlewares have access to the request object and the next function is used to control middleware stack flow.
 Successful middleware execution should call the `next` function *(which accepts a `chocs.HttpRequest` instance and returns `chocs.HttpReponse`)* and return a valid `chocs.HttpResponse` instance.